A Beginner's Guide to Reading and Understanding Your Insurance Policy

 This is one of the most vital sections to understand.
 Exclusions explicitly list the specific events, types of damage, or circumstances for which your policy will not provide coverage.
 Common exclusions include:

-• Home Insurance: Flood damage, earthquake damage (often requires separate policies), intentional damage, damage from neglect.
+• Home Insurance: Flood damage, earthquake damage (often requires separate policies), intentional damage, damage from neglect, mold (in many policies)

-• Auto Insurance: Intentional acts, damage from racing, wear and tear.
+• Auto Insurance: Intentional acts, damage from racing, wear and tear, using vehicle for commercial purposes without proper coverage

 Thoroughly reviewing exclusions prevents unpleasant surprises when filing a claim.